-The employee's address, telephone number (both home and mobile if applicable), and personal email address shall be the official address and telephone number for use by El Paso County and the employee.
-Changes to an employee's personal data must be reported (or electronically updated) to the Human Resources Department and his/her Elected Official/Department Head within 30 days of such change.
+The employee's original-address,and\telephone number (both home and mobile if applicable), and personal email address shall be the official address and telephone number for use by El Paso County and the employee.
+If the employee cChanges his/her to an employee's personal data must be reported (or electronically updated) address, or telephone number, he/she shall promptly notify to the Human Resources Department and his/her Elected Official/Department Head within 30 days of such change.